Mbed-TLS/mbedtls/docs/getting_started.md

 ### Using symmetric ciphers

-Mbed Crypto supports encrypting and decrypting messages using various symmetric cipher algorithms (both block and stream ciphers).
+Mbed TLS supports encrypting and decrypting messages using various symmetric cipher algorithms (both block and stream ciphers).

 **Prerequisites to working with the symmetric cipher API:**
 * Initialize the library with a successful call to `psa_crypto_init()`.